wikimedia/search-extra/README.md

 * [preserve_original](docs/preserve_original.md) - A token filter that wraps a
 filter chain to keep and emit the original term at the same position.
 New in 2.3.4.

+### extra-analysis-slovak

+This plugin contains a Slovak stemmer.

+Analysis:
 * [slovak_stemmer](docs/slovak_stemmer.md) - A token filter that provides
 stemming for the Slovak language.
 New in 5.5.2.4.